biafra/mcp21-tf-packages/README.md

 >
 > The package allows the server to send URLs to the client.
 The client
 > should then use a client-side webbrowser to display the contents of the
 > URL.
-You have to edit it and write your browser name.
+It uses the default browser.
+You may force it with $BROWSER

 > **dns-com-awns-ping**
 >